Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/bungeeguard.md

 BungeeGuard forwarding must be enabled in your `spigot.yml`.
 You cannot have modern forwarding and BungeeCord legacy forwarding enabled at the same time.
 To enable BungeeCord forwarding mode correctly you must:
 - have `settings.bungeecord` set to `true` in `spigot.yml`
-- have `settings.velocity-support.enabled` set to `false` in `paper.yml`, if you are running a Paper (or a fork of it like Purpur or Airplane) server.
+- have `settings.velocity-support.enabled` set to `false` in `paper.yml`, if you are running a Paper (or a fork of it like Purpur or Pufferfish) server.
 :::

 1. [Download the plugin](https://ci.lucko.me/job/BungeeGuard/lastBuild/artifact/bungeeguard-universal/target/BungeeGuard.jar) then upload the jar into your Spigot `plugins` folder.
 Restart the server.
 If you need help installing plugins, check out [this guide](/installing-plugins).